City walk in Lilleputthammer

 Storgata 46 – Raabe-gården

-This site was named after gardener Raabe, who sold flowers and vegetables at the site for years.
-The well-known artist and pipe manufacturer Gudbrand Larsen moved into the building in 1844.
+Is named after gardener Raabe, who had a flower and vegetable shop here for a number of years.
+The well-known art turner and pipe manufacturer Gudbrand Larsen established himself in the building in 1844.

 Storgata 48